spe-uob/RewardProcessingAppPublic/README.md

 Client(Conor Houghton from UoB), RewardProcessingApp Team, mentor (Kejia Zhang), end-user(who are easily affected by mood, especially experiencing mood disorders.)

 ## User Stories
-- As a player, I want to play this game with the same strategy as the real-world settings.
+- As a player, I want to play this game with the same strategy as the real-world settings, know the impact of mood on decision-making and to get the state of mind.
 - As a researcher, I want players to have a true naturally-occurring mood states in the game and get their mental state according to the game data.

 ## Group Members